SMS Responder Bot

-1. Route a DID to the Responder Bot.
+1. Route a DID to the Responder Bot

 In order to use the SMS Responder Bot application, you must route the SMS service for at least one DID.
 This can be done in the Manage DID portal with the following steps:

 Select a DID and Manage the SMS Service

 Note: SMS enabled DIDs will be charged as stated in your MSA.

 Route the SMS to the SMS Responder application by:

-(1) selecting the Directory Bot option in the drop-down selector beneath the Assignment section;
+Selecting the Directory Bot option in the drop-down selector beneath the Assignment section;

-(3) clicking the Save icon.
+Clicking the Save icon.

-To create an Entitlement, select the "Entitlements" menu option from the User menu in the SkySwitch dashboard.
+Select the "Entitlements" menu option from the User menu in the SkySwitch dashboard.

 Select the SMS Auto Responder option from the drop-down selector of Offerings.